MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    > [!NOTE]
    > MAM Tunnel for iOS doesn’t use the following:
    > - The *General configuration settings* category.
    > - Per-App VPN.
-The Tunnel for MAM SDK for iOS provides Per-App VPN directly to integrated apps.
+The Tunnel for MAM iOS SDK provides Per-App VPN directly to integrated apps.
    >
    > Additionally, the Public Preview doesn’t support use of a Proxy automatic configuration script (PAC).